launchdarkly/LaunchDarkly-Docs/src/content/topics/integrations/git-code-references.md

 * A personal API access token with writer-level access or higher.
 Create a Personal API access token in the [Access Tokens](https://app.launchdarkly.com/settings/tokens) page.
 To learn more, read [Personal API access tokens](./api-access-tokens).
 * You must allow [`ld-find-code-refs`](https://github.com/launchdarkly/ld-find-code-refs/) to run whenever you commit to your git repository.
 <Callout intent="info">
-  <Callout.Title>Personal API access tokens can also use custom roles</Callout.Title>
+  <CalloutTitle>Personal API access tokens can also use custom roles</CalloutTitle>
-   <Callout.Description>Alternatively, you can give the access token access to a custom role with the `code-reference-repository` resource specifier.
+   <CalloutDescription>Alternatively, you can give the access token access to a custom role with the `code-reference-repository` resource specifier.
-To learn more, read [Custom roles](./custom-roles).</Callout.Description>
+To learn more, read [Custom roles](./custom-roles).</CalloutDescription>
 </Callout>

 ## Using code references